{SECTION_MENU}

 Low moods and depression

-resources for low moods and depression include an explanation of what depression/low moods are and how it may affect you.
-It then directs you to self-help workshops about how to reduce and manage your mood, nature works – a project to get you outside to reduce your sadness, counselling and a number of other workshops and therapies (art and drama therapies being some examples).
+Resources for low moods and depression include an explanation of what depression/low moods are and how it may affect you.
+It then directs you to self-help workshops about how to reduce and manage your mood, nature works – a project to get you outside to reduce your sadness, counselling and several other workshops and therapies (art and drama therapies being some examples).

 https://www.otrbristol.org.uk/whats-going-on-for-you/depression/